 Be still and know that I am within

 In the West, there are numerous varieties of meditation, many just have silly names and don't resemble real meditation in any shape or form.
-Because of the seriousness of meditation, I have copied this directly from Dr Rampa’s book titled "Chapters of Life" page 149.
+Because of the seriousness of meditation, I have copied this directly from Dr Rampa’s book titled "Chapters of Life" chapter eight.
 Before we start, we must stress three concerns that can confuse many when starting out:

 - That you cannot meditate in groups.

 - That you must be isolated from external influences by a black robe.